lh3/bioseq-js/README.md

 In an online conversation, Istvan Albert was complaining he could not find a good Smith-Waterman implementation in Javascript.
 I thought I could write one over night by porting ksw.c to javascript.
-It took longer than I planned because I found new bugs in ksw.c.
+It took longer than I planned because I found a couple of subtle bugs in ksw.c.
 And while I was porting the C code to javascript, I realized that it is not that difficult to merge local and banded global alignments in one function.
 Achieving that also took extra time.

 The end product is a fast and lightweight javascript library for affine-gap local and banded global pairwise alignment.
 With a modern Javascript engine, it